-- 1. The promotion and advertising of events sponsored by alcohol companies must be in accordance with Miami University policies.
-The main focus of such events must not be on promoting and advertising the use of the product. - 2.
-No alcoholic beverages may be given as prizes or awards. - 3.
+- 1. University faculty and staff may not purchase or provide alcohol for prospective, undergraduate, or graduate students even if the student is of legal age to consume alcohol. - 2.
+Only those 21 and older may consume alcohol. - 3.
+Departmental funds (including program fees) may not be used to purchase alcohol.
+Alcohol may only be charged to an unrestricted gift account and cannot be charged to a departmental account or student organization account. - 4.
+The promotion and advertising of events sponsored by alcohol companies must be in accordance with Miami University policies.
+The main focus of such events must not be on promoting and advertising the use of the product. - 5.
+No alcoholic beverages may be given as prizes or awards. - 6.
 While listing the name of the company is permissible, symbols of alcohol may not be displayed on posters, signs, banners, or other advertisements for events.
-No advertisements featuring foaming mugs, cans, glasses, or kegs will be allowed. - 4.
-Promotion of events sponsored by alcohol companies must not encourage alcohol abuse or emphasize frequency or quantity of use. - 5.
-Advertising, both for promotion of events and for products, either on campus or in institutional media, should not portray drinking as a solution to personal or academic problems or as a necessary ingredient to social,

-- sexual, or academic success.
-In addition, it should avoid demeaning or discriminatory portrayals of individuals or groups. - 6.
-Advertising or promotion of campus events should not associate the consumption of alcoholic beverages with the performance of tasks requiring skilled reactions, such as the operation of motor vehicles or machinery.
+No advertisements featuring foaming mugs, cans, glasses, or kegs will be allowed. - 7.
+Promotion of events sponsored by alcohol companies must not encourage alcohol abuse or emphasize frequency or quantity of use. - 8.
+Advertising, both for promotion of events and for products, either on campus or in institutional media, should not portray drinking as a solution to personal or academic problems or as a necessary ingredient to social, sexual, or academic success.
+In addition, it should avoid demeaning or discriminatory portrayals of individuals or groups. - 9.
+Advertising or promotion of campus events should not associate the consumption of alcoholic beverages with the performance of tasks requiring skilled reactions, such as the operation of motor vehicles or machinery. - 10.
+The approval of the Senior Vice President for Finance and Business Services for events involving more than 5 students is required.